tedeschi/MajoranaSW4.2/README.md

-This set of dockerfiles is run my the script build_mjd4_all.sh.
+This set of dockerfiles is run by the script build_mjd4_all.sh.

 You need to download the geant files and mjd files from their respective repositories.